Survarium: History

 On 9 December 2011, video game journalists reported that Sergei Grigorovich, the chief executive officer (CEO) of GSC Game World, had allegedly expressed his disappointment at the development of S.T.A.L.K.E.R.
 2 during a meeting with employees.
 Despite the company's initial denials in response to press inquiries, the media widely reported that senior management had officially cancelled S.T.A.L.K.E.R.
 2 and dissolved the company.
 In March 2012, former employees from GSC Game World founded Vostok Games with capital from Vostok Ventures Ltd, and announced subsequently the development of Survarium on 25 April 2012.

 On 13 May 2013, the alpha test started in Russian and Ukrainian-speaking territories.
 The alpha launched internationally a few weeks later.
 The closed beta testing for the PvP mode began on 20 December 2013 although it did not have even have 50% of the planned content implemented at the time.
 Survarium went into open beta on 5 January 2015.

 The soundtrack and effects in Survarium were made by the founder of the Ukrainian melodic death metal band Firelake.

-Shut down

-On May 31 2022, 23:59 Kiev time, the servers had shut down with a letter of grievance from the development team.
-One of the following reasons being that Vostok Games is located in Ukraine and according to the development team they're "Safe but not in a position to work on further updates."
+Shutdown

+Survarium's servers went offline for good at 11:59 pm Kyiv time on 31 May 2022.

+Vostok said in March that it was taking "a break from our work" because of the Russian invasion of Ukraine, which forced some of the development team located in the capital city of Kyiv to relocate to other parts of the country.
+The studio didn't say what impact the invasion had on the decision to shutter Survarium, if any, but the game's closure was actually announced on February 7, just a couple of weeks before the full invasion of Ukraine began.